 Our volunteer teams make a difference.
 Not just on the people or community benefiting from the project they work on (such as a new latrine, a house or a water-retention structure), but also on the participants themselves.
+Here are the impacts made by volunteers from Developing World Connections.

 Volunteers return home with their eyes and hearts opened and their world perspectives changed.
 They return with long-lasting memories and friendships based on sharing experiences that are deeply personal and touching.